faithvoid/skin.cortana/README.md

 - Need to fix something?
 Cortana Settings Menu has you covered!
 With shortcuts to the Dashboard, Internet Connection Test utilities, Notification Settings, Clear Cache, XBMC4Gamers Scripts, Updates, and more, Cortana can help you out of most pickles!

-- "Guide button" feature that allows you to quickly check messages in Cortana Chat!
+- "Guide button" feature that recreates most of the social features you know and love from the 360, using Cortana Chat!

 ## Screenshots:
 ![cortana1](https://github.com/faithvoid/skin.cortana/assets/56975081/155d9f2a-3961-4962-bc77-d8ca4fde29e9)![cortana2](https://github.com/faithvoid/skin.cortana/assets/56975081/87ebf372-e838-4e63-9459-1ba792ccecaf)